Q4 Investors' Newsletter

 Lets begin with the fund-specific updates for Cambodia Development Fund.

 In July, the sales team conducted a thorough review of the sales strategy and one of the key objectives was to maintain the overall project’s profitability and IRR for our investors.
 This meant that reducing the prices or giving deep discounts were out of the question.
 The sales team concluded that the best option was to increase the selling price of the remaining units of Tower 1, 3 and launch the first 20 floors of Tower 5.
 After the team effected the new strategy in early August, we have seen a decent pick up in sales momentum.
 As of 31 August 2021, 84% of Tower 1 and 71% of Tower 3 has been sold/booked.
-Of the 171 units for Tower 5 launched, 17 units had been sold.
+Of the 171 units launched for Tower 5, 17 units had been sold.

-The construction timeline had seen a delay of about 3 month due to a number of accumulated factors but was mainly due to (1) material shortage and shipping delay and (2) imposed curfews due to COVID over the past few months.
+The overall construction timeline had seen a accumulated delay of about 3 month due to a number of factors but was mainly due to (1) material shortage and shipping delay and, (2) imposed curfews due to COVID over the past few months.
 Due to these delays, the team also had to intentionally postpone the soil excavation phase of the basement construction to avoid the need for costly dewatering due to the rainy season from May to October.
 Nevertheless, the development team had provided for an amended timeline to catch up on the delay at later stages of the development so there would be little effects on the final completion date, scheduled for Q4 of 2023.